-This manual provides clarification on hours of service requirements found in the HSL, Title 49 CFR Part 228, Hours of Service Recordkeeping, and FRA hours of service interpretations and policies.
+This manual provides clarification on hours of service requirements found at 49 CFR Part 228, Hours of Service Recordkeeping, and FRA hours of service interpretations and policies.
 Because of the amount of guidance that exists to address the complexity of hours of service requirements, along with the diversity of railroad operations, it is necessary to provide comprehensive guidance and consolidate the majority of this information into one manual to ensure standardized application and compliance.

-This manual is not intended to be the primary reference document for hours of service requirements; the HSL, Title 49 CFR Part 228, FRA Operating Practices Technical Bulletins, and official FRA letters addressing hours of service issues will remain the primary reference documents when dealing with Federal hours of service requirements.
-This manual also is not intended to apply to intercity passenger and commuter rail operations; a separate compliance manual exists to address the different hours of service requirements for those types of operations.
+This manual is not intended to be the primary reference document for hours of service requirements; 49 CFR Part 228, FRA Operating Practices Technical Bulletins, and official FRA letters addressing hours of service issues will remain the primary reference documents when dealing with Federal hours of service requirements.
+This manual also is not intended to apply to freight operations; a separate compliance manual addresses the different hours of service requirements for those types of operations.

 In this manual, citations for primary and secondary documents are abbreviated and placed in parentheses.
-For instance, Federal Register is cited as "FR" and Title 49 U.S.C.
-Chapter 211 is cited as "HSL" with the appropriate section added.
+For instance, Federal Register is cited as "FR."
 The exact titles for these documents are provided in the References section of this manual.
 Most of these documents are included as appendices to this manual.
 There is one additional relevant document in the appendices as well.